Vaibhav7887-code/reusable-component-library/PRESENTATION_SCRIPT.md

 2. **Research-Driven Design** - "Every decision backed by user insights, not assumptions"
 3. **Systems Thinking** - "Designing for scale and interconnected workflows"

-*"Now, let me show you how I applied these principles to solve complex identity challenges in the fleet industry."*
+*"Now, let me show you how I applied these principles to solve complex challenges in the fleet industry."*

 ---